 - Put all the other ingredients in a chopper or food processor for a rough chop.
 Don't pulverize, but get the pieces pretty small.

-- Mix the peaches and salsa mix together.
+- In a large bowl, mix the peaches and salsa mix together.

 - Garnish and serve!